Kiss (2019 film): Reception

 Kiss received mixed reviews from critics.
 Vinay Lokesh of The Times of India wrote, "Go and watch Kiss if love stories are your cup of tea".
 Shyam Prasad S of Bangalore Mirror called it "A typical young romance that goes on for an extended session in what can be described as an overmuch [sic] of vanilla chocolate".
 Shashiprasad SM of Deccan Chronicle wrote that the film "is a good one-time watch, especially for those who simply love love stories of all kinds".
 A. Sharadhaa of The New Indian Express stated that "With KISS, Arjun's intention to cater to the younger generation is quite evident, and it makes for a decent one-time watch".
-Jagadish Angadi of Deccan Herald wrote that "'Kiss' is hardly even a one-time watch".
+Jagadish Angadi of Deccan Herald wrote that "Kiss is hardly even a one-time watch".

-Sequel

-Director A. P. Arjun stated in an interview that he is planning to make a sequel to Kiss.